MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Copy-MgShareListContentTypeToDefaultContentLocation.md

 ## SYNOPSIS
 Copy a file to a default content location in a [content type][contentType].
 The file can then be added as a default file or template via a POST operation.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Copy-MgBetaBetaShareListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Beta.Files/Copy-MgBetaShareListContentTypeToDefaultContentLocation?view=graph-powershell-beta)

 ## SYNTAX